Anti-Inflammatory Diet Plan →

 Jump to Recipe

-In recent years, turmeric has been a huge trend in the health and wellness space and for good reason!
-While it’s not a magic cure-all like some celebrities and influencers would like you to believe, it is filled with incredible health benefits.
-Plus, it’s an easy ingredient to add into your daily routine with quick recipes like the golden milk smoothie featured in this post, turmeric tea, vegetable stir-frys, breakfast recipes and more.
-Personally, I’ve been using this spice for years.
+It’s an easy ingredient to add into your daily routine with quick recipes like turmeric tea, vegetable stir-frys, breakfast recipes and more.
 With recipes like Turmeric Ginger Lemonade and smoothies such as this Chai Spiced Turmeric Smoothie Bowl, it has been an incredible aid in my husband’s recovery from hard runs and intense physical exercise.

 Overhead image of two turmeric smoothies on a serving platter, garnished with fresh flowers, limes, and mint.

-Tropical Smoothie Add-Ins
+Tropical Smoothie Ingredients

 I’m all about using fresh ingredients to make tropical smoothies, and this recipe is no different!
 While it’s already loaded with good-for-you ingredients and delicious all on its own, the best smoothies are customizable to your tropical taste buds!
 Due to the high content of fruit in this golden milk smoothie, it tends to have a higher carb content.
 So, to create a more balanced meal, I like to add in ingredients such as chia seeds, flax seeds, hemp seeds, protein powder, or even collagen for added nutrients and fiber to help keep me full.
 When deciding on the best fruit pairing for your smoothie consider these fruits and their health benefits: